 These grants boost investment in local regional projects that contribute to population and economic growth initiatives and innovation pilots, and importantly, are driven by regionally focused organisations.

-The RED Grants program for the Great Southern is delivered by the Great Southern Development Commission (GSDC) with support from the Department of Primary Industries and Regional Development (DPIRD).
+The RED Grants program is delivered by the Great Southern Development Commission (GSDC) for the Great Southern, with support from the Department of Primary Industries and Regional Development (DPIRD).

 Round 8 status

 Thank you to everyone who applied.
-A comprehensive assessment process is now underway.

 Application Assistance